Housing in the United Kingdom: Housing quality

 The United Kingdom ranks highly in Europe with regard to rooms per person, amenities and quality of housing.

-The consequence of the housing shortage manifests itself in overcrowding rather than In homelessness, The problem of over crowding is especially acute in London.
+The housing shortage manifests itself in overcrowding rather than homelessness.
+Overcrowding is especially acute in London.
 In 2011 it was estimated that there were 391,000 children in London living in overcrowded conditions.

 Between 1995–1996 and 2013–2014 overcrowding, as measured by the bedroom standard increased from 63,000 households to 218,000 households.
 The bedroom standard understates overcrowding.
 It does not include potential household units forced to live in the same dwelling.
 For example, divorced couples living in the same dwelling, adult children being unable to form own household but having to live with their parents.
 A report issued in 2004 reviewed the evidence that overcrowding, in addition to the known impacts on physical health, adversely affects mental health and child development.

 A 21st-century detached Mock Tudor house.
 Its timber framing is typical of English Tudor architecture.

 It is useful to consider housing quality under two sub-headings: physical and social.
 In the era of Beveridge Consensus there were large-scale slum clearance projects.
 Council environmental health officers inspected dwellings in a borough and those which failed to meet standards were compulsorily purchased for a nominal sum and demolished.
 New dwellings were built to rehouse the slum dwellers.
 Slum clearance significantly improved the physical quality of the British housing stock.
 But in a seminal study Family and Kinship in East London it was found that although the physical quality of the housing had improved, its social quality had deteriorated.
 The residents of apartments in tower blocks appreciated their clean, warm, bright new apartments, but missed the supportive community networks of the slums.

 The overall quality of English housing stock improved over the thirty years 1985 to 2015, however, the quality of housing for new households varies.

 The Building Better, Building Beautiful Commission was an independent body that advised the Ministry of Housing, Communities and Local Government on how to promote and increase the use of high-quality design for new build homes and neighbourhoods in the United Kingdom.
 The research was conducted on behalf of the Commission, and the findings have informed the recommendations in the report.
 It supports the creation of more beautiful, greener communities.
 The commission had 3 primary aims: